gvwilson/sensibleadventures/nardica/nardica.md

 to say that lunch was ready
 but *amma* said he had to clean up first.

 "You hungry?"
-Mister Mishra asked, spinning the handwheel on the side of the drill to lift the laser into its locking position.
+Mister Mishra asked as he spun the handwheel on the side of the drill to lift the laser into its locking position.

-"No thanks," Iffy said.
+"No thanks," Iffy said,
-"I brought."
-She held up the egg her aunt had given her.
+holding up the egg her aunt had given her.

 "Hm."
 Mister Mishra ran his fingers through his beard again.